gufvr/Gufvr/README.md

 Currently, I am in the process of graduating in Systems Analysis and Development from digital college Descomplica, acquiring even more knowledge and specializing in the entire universe of web development. <br><br/>

-• Currently developing a RESTful API for a Blog System in Node.js <br/><br/>
 • Reach me anytime: gustavo.vfavero@gmail.com<br/><br/>
 </p>